AutodeskRoboticsLab/Mimic/mimic/docs/troubleshooting.md

 ### General tips

-- Try closing and reopening Mimic and/or Autodesk Maya.
+- Try closing and reopening Mimic and/or Autodesk Maya after new install.

 - If you get an error, launch the Maya Script Editor to track it down.
 Follow the instructions provided [here](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-7C861047-C7E0-4780-ACB5-752CD22AB02E-htm.html).